Young Army Cadets National Movement: Uniform and traditions

 Young Army Cadets are distinguished by their red berets.
 Young Army Movement members wear gray uniforms (used since early 2016), while their component organizations and Cadet Corps wear their own uniforms (the latter military-styled), with peaked caps (summer, ushankas during the winter in some cases) and/or sailor caps (the latter for naval cadets).
 Colour guard escorts occasionally sport sabres while in the full dress or service uniform on parades.

 Leadership

 The heads of the regional branches are selected at the rallies of the Yunarmiya.
 In October 2016, ex-commander of the Russian Airborne Forces Vladimir Shamanov was elected as the head of the Moscow Branch of the organization.
 The regional headquarters of the Moscow Oblast is headed by the Olympic champion Alexander Legkov.
-The main headquarters of the includes famous athletes, cosmonauts and actors.
+Working under the National Headquarters are a number of famous athletes, cosmonauts and actors dedicated to assist in the work of the organization.
 In October 2017, Yelena Slesarenko, two-time world champion in jumping, was appointed Chief of Staff at the Yunarmiya Main Staff.
 Since 2018, Nikita Mikhalkov has been the senior mentor of the Yunarmiya.

 Chief of the Main Staff

 The organization is led by a person holding the position of Chief of the Main Staff of the National Movement (Начальник Главного штаба).
-He or she is responsible for the overall supervision of the National Movement and its partner and affiliate organizations.
+He or she is responsible for the overall supervision of the National Movement and its partner and affiliate organizations nationwide.